oslabs-beta/ChaosQoaLa/chaos-qoala-integration-tests/steady-state-server-stub/readme.txt

 #default port is 7766

-#start the test run (assume your machine uses an IP of 192.168.0.85):
+#start the test run (example below assumes your machine has an IP of 192.168.0.85):

   PUT http://192.168.0.85:7766/steadystate/start